 The Texas Digital Library was founded in 2005 by four Texas members of the Association of Research Libraries: Texas A&M University, Texas Tech University, the University of Houston, and the University of Texas at Austin.

 Membership in the Texas Digital Library is available to any institution of higher education in the state of Texas.
-The TDL consists of 14 member organizations representing small and large colleges, universities, and academic medical centers from every region of Texas.
+The TDL membership represents small and large colleges, public and private universities, and academic medical centers from every region of Texas.
 Collectively, these institutions represent more than 25,000 faculty members and 250,000 students, including some 50,000 graduate and professional students.